Table of Contents

 Online purchase of competitor and spectator tickets is available at our EventBrite page.
-Entry fees may be paid by mail.
-Make your check payable to Cal Poly DanceSport Team and mail your payment to:
+Entry fees may also be paid by mail.
+Make your check payable to Cal Poly Ballroom Club and mail your payment to:

-Do not mail payments after February 1, as we may not receive them before the competition.
+Do not mail any payments after January 23, as we may not receive them before the competition.
 You must either pay online or at the event after February 1.

-Payment must be submitted online by January 25 or postmarked by January 31 to avoid a late fee.
+Payment must be submitted online or postmarked before January 24 to qualify for the reduced pricing.
 The following table summarizes the fees and deadlines:

 Each individual competitor must pay an entry fee to compete.
-An unlimited entry payment allows a competitor to enter as many events as they are qualified for (as determined by the level rules) with as many paid partners as they wish.
-A single nightclub payment allows a competitor to enter a single nightclub event with another paid partner.
+The entry fee includes admission to the event.
+Competitor may enter as many events as they are qualified for (as determined by the level rules) with as many paid partners as they wish.

-Spectator admission to the competition is $7.00 in advance or $10.00 at the door for general admission.
+Spectator admission to the competition is $10 in advance or $15.00 at the door for general admission.
 VIP Seating is available for $15 in advance or $20 at the door.
-Spectator admission is free for students with a valid Cal Poly ID.
+Spectator admission is free for Cal Poly students with a valid Cal Poly ID.

-Cancellations made before January 25 will receive a full refund.
+Cancellations made by January 23 will receive a full refund of the ticket price.
 No refunds are available after January 23.
 Eventbrite processing fees are not refundable.

 The formation team competition is open to teams of four to ten couples.
 Please bring music on a CD.
-Formation team competitors who are not dancing in any of the individual events can pay a formation team only entry fee of $8.00 (or a late entry fee of $16.00).
+Formation team competitors who are not dancing in any of the individual events can pay a formation team only entry fee of $10.

 The Cal Poly DanceSport Team shoe policy requires that all dancers wear shoes that will not mark or damage the floor.
 Suede-soled dance shoes are strongly encouraged.
 Heel protectors are required for high-heeled shoes.
 Competitors may not apply powder or oil to the floor or to the soles of their shoes.

 American and International style events are offered in Newcomer through Open levels.
 Please read and understand the eligibility guidelines below and choose your level accordingly.
-Eligibility, costume, and syllabus restrictions will be enforced strictly in all levels; couples found breaking these rules may be moved to a higher level or disqualified without advance notice.
+Eligibility restrictions will be enforced in all levels.
+Couples in violation of eligibility rules may be moved to a higher level or disqualified without advance notice.

 Both dancers in a couple must individually be eligible to dance at any given level.
 In the Standard, Smooth, Rhythm and Latin categories, couples may enter the lowest level for which both dancers are eligible, and the next higher level.
 (For example, a Bronze level dancer may also enter Silver level events.)
 In the Nightclub category, couples may only enter one level (Newcomer/Beginner OR Intermediate/Advanced) for each dance.

 As mentioned below, Newcomer, Bronze, Silver and Gold levels are closed syllabus events.
 For International style events, syllabus restrictions refer to the ISTD Specified Figures, at the Associate level for the Bronze, through the Fellow level for Gold.
 For American style events, any published syllabus (Fred Astaire, Arthur Murray, DVIDA, ISTD) may be used.
 ISTD step lists for International and American styles are available from http://www.usistd.org/.
-The chairman of judges will strictly invigilate syllabus events.
+The head judge or designated invigilator will strictly invigilate syllabus events.
 Syllabus violations may result in a warning, lower placement, or disqualification from placement, as determined by the head judge.

 No lifts, drops, or aerials are allowed in any event at this competition.

-Bronze events are for dancers relatively inexperienced with ballroom dance competitions.
-Generally, Bronze competitors should have less than 3 years competitive experience.
-Dancers who have placed in the top 3 in a Bronze event with more than 10 competitors should move up to Silver level.
+Bronze events are for beginning dancers relatively inexperienced with ballroom dance competitions.
 Costumes are not permitted, and only Bronze syllabus choreography may be danced.